Fishguard: Geography

 Wildlife around Fishguard is rich with a wide variety of colourful wild flowers and sea mammals including the grey seal, porpoises and dolphins.
 The local birdlife include Eurasian curlew, common redshank and sanderling regularly foraging in the lower Fishguard Harbour and European stonechat, great cormorant and northern fulmar can be seen from the coastal path.

 Demography

-According to the United Kingdom Census 2001, Fishguard had 3,193 inhabitants and 1,465 households.
-In 2001, 39.8% of the population could speak Welsh.
-This compares with 58.9% in 1951 and 90.3% in 1901.
-The population of 3,193 breaks down as follows:
+According to the 2021 census, Fishguard had a population of roughly 3,400, 29.6% of the population being able to speak Welsh.
+This compares with 39.8% in 2001, 58.9% in 1951 and 90.3% in 1901.

+The population breaks down as follows:

+The largest ethnic group in Fishguard is White, making up 97.7% of the population, the county average.
+The second largest ethnic group is Asian/Asian British who make up 0.9% of the population, also the county average.
+The largest religious group is Christian with 47.3% of the population, lower than the county average of 48.8%.
+The second largest religious group is No religion with 43.2% of the population, roughly the county average.

 Landmarks

 Outside Fishguard there is a stone monument commemorating the signing of the Peace Treaty after the last invasion of Britain in 1797.
 Women dressed in Welsh costume are said to have startled the invaders.
 The 19th-century parish church of St Mary's contains a memorial stone to the heroine Jemima Nicholas, who helped repel the French invasion.
 There is also a Bi-Centenary memorial stone monument in West Street, Fishguard to commemorate the invasion.
 A tapestry was created in 1997 to commemorate the invasion and is on display to the public in Fishguard Town Hall.

 There are more than 80 listed buildings in and around the town.